The more mistakes you make and learn from, the wiser you become.

 5. Not Good Enough-itis

-One of the most common fears people have is the fear of not being good enough.
+One of the most common fears people have is the fear of being inadequate.
 And I had the same fear when I started, and I still do to some extent.

 I felt like I had nothing to contribute, especially in the whole personal development and business market.
 However, it was what I truly enjoyed doing, so I was going to go for it, whether I was afraid of it or not.